 It has been going on for a while, too.

 Children learn about boundaries and respect primarily through their caregivers' actions, which makes parental modeling vital.
-Research indicates that when parents demonstrate healthy boundary-setting, children are more likely to adopt these behaviors as they mature.
-A study published in the Journal of Child Development highlights how parental influence shapes children's understanding of authority and rules.
+When parents demonstrate healthy boundary-setting, children are more likely to adopt these behaviors as they mature.
 In this scenario, OP's sister’s actions could teach her children that it’s acceptable to disregard rules set by others, potentially leading to behavioral issues.
 To counteract this, caregivers should strive to model respect for others’ boundaries, emphasizing the importance of following rules and discussing why they exist.
 This approach not only reinforces the value of respect but also fosters a healthier family dynamic.

 She will surely reap what she sowed when her kids are older.